 - By what is written on the band itself

 Most manufacturers make different color bands to differentiate them.
 The six colors most commonly used are black, red, blue, green, and yellow.
-Other colors you can come across include silver, brown, beige, pink, and gold.
+You can come across other colors: silver, brown, beige, pink, and gold.

 In most cases, the five traditional colors are organized as such:

-Each manufacturer will list the resistance range on every color band, making it easier to determine which one you should use in your training.
+Each manufacturer will list the resistance range on every color band, making determining which one you should use in your training easier.

 For example, a yellow band might be listed as 5 to 15 lbs (2.2 to 6.8 kg).
-In other words, it would initially provide 5 lbs of resistance and grow up to 15 as you lengthen it.
+In other words, it initially provides 5 lbs of resistance and grows up to 15 as you lengthen it.
 You should be careful when lengthening a lighter band because you might push it beyond its limit and cause it to snap.

 Thickness is another way to determine which band from a set provides the least or the most resistance.
 Some manufacturers make all their bands in the same color and differentiate them by writing the resistance on each.

-Then there is a third type to bring to your attention, the Tube Resistance Bands.
-Typically with handles attached at either end, they are made to mimic gym machines and dumbbell exercises.
+Then, there is a third type to bring to your attention: the tube resistance bands.
+Typically, with handles attached to both ends, they are made to mimic gym machines and dumbbell exercises.
 They easily anchor to the door or a bar/pole.
-Similarly are the Figure 8 Resistance Bands.
+Similarly are the figure 8 resistance bands.
 These bands are shaped like in figure 8; however, they focus on specific muscle groups, such as the shoulders or chest.

 Each resistance band has its benefits, and the best type for you depends on your fitness goals and preferences.
 Try out a few different types of resistance bands to see which one works best for you.